“The Prosecco region is just an hour from Venice?” My friend whispered, as though I’d just shared the world’s greatest secret with her.

 If anybody can plant Glera grapes and stick a Prosecco label on the bottle they produce*, how do you know you’re handing over your cash for something that will taste good and comes from the Glera grape’s native country?
 That’s where the designations of DOCG and DOC come in.

-* There’s an extra legal level of complication I won’t go into around selling into the EU – in that case, you can’t call your Prosecco by that name unless it’s from Italy, but that doesn’t stop the Australians and Brazilians cooking up their own Prosecco and selling them locally or outside the EU (including, presumably, in England when we Brexit).
-It’s complicated enough I feel like I need a glass of Prosecco just thinking about it.
+* There’s an extra legal level of complication I won’t go into around selling into the EU – in that case, you can’t call your Prosecco by that name unless it’s from Italy, but that doesn’t stop the Australians and Brazilians cooking up their own and selling it locally or outside the EU (including, presumably, in England when we Brexit).
+It’s complicated enough I feel like I need a glass just thinking about it.

 Knowing your DOCG from your DOC